TheSpaceDevs/Tutorials/tutorials/getting_started_LL2.md

-# Launch Library 2 FAQ
+# Getting started with Launch Library 2